Seoul Station (film): Home media

-The film first debuted on April 5, 2016 at the Brussels International Fantastic Film Festival.
+The film debuted on 5 April 2016 at the Brussels International Fantastic Film Festival.
 Created by Yeon San-ho, this animated film is considered as the prequel to his critically acclaimed movie, Train to Busan.
-American distributor Filmrise released the DVD and Blu-ray versions of Seoul Station on July 25, 2017.
+American distributor Filmrise released the DVD and Blu-ray versions of Seoul Station on 25 July 2017.
 The animated film is also available to stream on Amazon Prime Video, Tubi, Apple TV and Shudder.